vz-risk/verisr/README.md

     ## 5:   Misuse Server  457 4313 0.105959
     ## 6:    Error Server  271 4313 0.062833

 In previous versions there was a `getenum` and `getenumby` function for one enumeration or multiple enumerations respectively.
 However, as of version 2.1, `getenumby` is an alias to `getenum` and both calls have the same functionality.
+As of version 2.3, `getenum` and `getenumby` are both obselete with `getenumCI` providng effectively the same functionality.
 And we can now just visualize that with ggplot in a nice 2x2 grid

 ![plot of chunk a2grid](./README_files/figure-markdown_github/a2grid.png)